Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 **-i**
 : Interactive mode – prompt user before each test (used for debugging)

+**-j** *path*
+: Write the completed test results as a JUnit XML file at *path*.
+The existing terminal output and return codes are unchanged.
+The destination must be a file path; standard output (`-`) is not supported.

 **-l**
 : List all available testsets and exit